Sparrow0hawk/sparrow0hawk.github.io/content/2023-06-18-jekyll-calendar.md

 and whilst I'm sure there's probably a better way to do this that doesn't involve slightly abusing Jekyll's blog logic I worked with what I had.

-The codeless contributing bit I find particularly nice as a concept (it's execution is certainly not perfect and still needs tweaking as seen from peoples attempts to use it!).
+The codeless contributing bit I find particularly satisfying as a concept (it's execution is certainly not perfect and still needs tweaking as seen from peoples attempts to use it!).
 The fact you can trigger a whole process that suggests an automated pull request just from an issue feels like a really nice way to